Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Some Applications

 \subsection{Explicit Almost Ramanujan Monotone Expander}

 We now show how to obtain almost Ramanujan monotone expanders starting from the explicit construction in Bourgain and Yehudayoff~\cite{BY13}.
-Monotone expanders are dimension expanders over any field as observed by Dvir and Shpilka~\cite{DS09,DW10}.
 First, we recall the definition of a monotone graph.
+All graphs we consider are undirected.